MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

         ![A screenshot of the screensharing UI](media/before-screen-share.png)

     * Once screen sharing is started, you see a **You are screen sharing** toast notification, and the **Stop sharring** option.
-Solid line indicates you're current sharing a screen.
+The solid line indicates you're currently sharing a screen.

         ![A screenshot of the screensharing UI during a screen share](media/after-screen-share.png)